 Providing a clinician's view, the final speaker was Dr Sarah Martins da Silva, a consultant gynaecologist at Ninewells Hospital and Medical School.
 Female fertility is closely scrutinised when couples come to fertility clinics, or when NHS funding policy is under consideration.
 But the influence of paternal age is little discussed.
 For example, most of the public are unaware that it takes five times longer to achieve pregnancy when the father is over 45.

 She highlighted studies associating higher paternal age with higher risk of early pregnancy loss and preterm birth, as well as complex mental disorders like schizophrenia, and autistic spectrum disorder.
-Older men also tend to partner with more mature women, masking the effects of advanced paternal age.
+Older men also tend to partner with younger women, masking the effects of advanced paternal age.

 Dr Martins da Silva suggested clinicians could add male and female age together when considering options of fertility treatment.
 She emphasised male age needs to be integrated into fertility policy, but this is challenging without consensus on what constitutes 'advanced paternal age'.